saivishnu725/portfolio-v2023.10/README.md

 # Portfolio

+**CAUTION: NO LONGER CONTINUING WITH THIS PROJECT AS IT BECAME TOO CLUMSY AND THE DESIGN WAS OUT OF THE PLACE RIGHT FROM THE START.
+I AM GOING TO DO ANOTHER ATTEMPT (one could call it portfolio-V2) TO DO A MORE SIMILAR DESIGN THAT ACTUALLY MAKES SENSE.**

+*Link for the new codebase: https://github.com/saivishnu725/portfolio-v2023-10*

 My new Portfolio. _Dated 27/10/2023._

 It might take several months to complete but it will be done for sure.
 I will try to my best to actually finish this project and to be as accurate to the design in my mind as possible.